esrid/Golang-vs-Odin/README.md

 	}

 	// Unlike Golang, all fields must be included.
-	// if you do not need all the fields you can use `partial` keywords
+	// if you do not need all the fields you can use `partial` tag

 #partial switch computer {
 	case .MacOs: